nitish4393/BANK_CUSTOMER_CHURN_ANALYSIS_USING_SQL/README.md

         fall into the 'Fair', 'Poor', and 'Good' credit score categories.
      - Customers with lower credit scores ('Fair' and 'Poor') contribute to a larger portion of churn compared to those with higher credit scores ('Very Good' and 'Excellent').
+ # PREDICTION

+  - Out of the total 7963 customers, approximately 31% of them, who are categorized under the 'Fair', 'Poor', and 'Good' credit score categories and are currently inactive, are at risk of churning.

  # RECOMMENDATIONS
    - Focus on Customer Engagement: Encourage inactive members to become more engaged with the bank's services by offering personalized incentives